• potshot •

 Meaning: 1.
 An easy shot.
 2. A random shot at an unknown target.
 3. A criticism made without thought or substantiation, aimed at someone who happens to be an easy and obvious target, a cheap shot.

-Word History: Today's Good Word comes from the days of the gentleman hunter who hunted by the rules of sport; someone who hunted for the food in it, which is to say for the "pot", took potshots.
+Word History: Today's Good Word comes from the days of the gentleman hunter who hunted by the rules of the sport.
+Someone who hunted not for the sport but for food, which is to say for the "pot", took potshots.
 Pot seems to be a descendant of Latin pottus "pot".
 English apparently borrowed it from French before the French stopped pronouncing the final T, as in pot pourri, literally "rotten pot".
 We also borrowed this phrase, significantly improving its smell in doing so.
 Porridge was originally pottage, because it was usually made in and eaten from pots.
 That's all we need to know about pots.
 (Today's Good Word came from the large pot of word knowledge in the mind of our favorite stargazer in the Alpha Agora, Larry Brady.)

 Come visit our website at <http://www.alphadictionary.com> for more Good Words and other language resources!